|

 Check and Improve

-Always read the final article yourself.
-AI isn’t perfect.
-It can mix facts,
+Always proofread the article after each change AI isn’t perfect.
+It can mix

-reorder ideas, or leave out important details.
-Before it goes live or into print, check
+facts, reorder ideas, or leave out important details.
+Before it goes live or into print,

 - Are the ideas in the right order?